-If that were true, you’d have to believe that the human body is so incompetently designed that we store food energy as glucose and fat, but use protein as soon as there is no food.
-Huh?
-That’s like storing firewood for the winter and then chopping up your sofa and burning it as soon as the temperature drops, leaving all the firewood intact.
+Burning muscle for energy would be like storing firewood for the winter and then chopping up your sofa and burning it as soon as the temperature drops, leaving all the firewood intact.
 Also, consider all those aboriginal peoples, inuit, native peoples who had repeated fast/ famine cycles.
 If they all burned muscle, wouldn’t they all be little balls of 100% fat?
 It’s funny how that didn’t happen.

 Fasting is the most efficient and consistent strategy to decrease insulin levels.
 This was first noted decades ago, and widely accepted as true.
 It is quite simple and obvious.
-All foods raise insulin, so the most effective method of reducing insulin is to avoid all foods.
+Almost all foods raise insulin, so the most effective method of reducing insulin is to avoid food.
 Blood glucose levels remain normal, as the body begins to switch over to burning fat for energy.
 This effect is seen with fasting periods as short as 24-36 hours.
 Longer duration fasts reduce insulin even more dramatically.
 More recently, alternate daily fasting has been studied as an acceptable technique of reducing insulin.

 Lowering insulin rids the body of excess salt and water.
 Insulin causes salt and water retention in the kidney.
 Atkins-style diets often cause diuresis, the loss of excess water, leading to the contention that much of the initial weight loss is water.
 While true, diuresis is beneficial in reducing bloating, and feeling ‘lighter’.
 Some may also note a slightly lower blood pressure.
 Fasting has also been noted to have an early period of rapid weight loss.
 For the first five days, weight loss averages 0.9 kg/ day, far exceeding the caloric restriction and likely due to a diuresis of salt and water.